Extending Linear Convergence of the Proximal Point Algorithm: The Quasar-Convex Case: Numerical Experiments

 Clearly, the minimum point of $h$ on $\mathbb{R}^{2}$ is $(x_{1}, x_{2}) = (0, 0)$, and $h$ is nonsmooth because $h_{1}$ is nonsmooth as the maximum of two functions.
 Furthermore, $h_{1}$ is strongly quasar-convex.
 Indeed, $h_{1}$ is strongly convex as the maximum of two strongly convex functions with modulus $\gamma_{1} = \min\{2 q_{1}, 2 q_{2}\} > 0$, thus $h_{1}$ is strongly quasar-convex with modulus $\kappa = 1$ and $\gamma = \gamma_{1} > 0$.
 Therefore, it follows from \cite[Proposition 8]{HADR} that $h = h_{1} h_{2}$ is strongly quasar-convex with the same modulus.
 However, note that Algorithm \ref{ppa:sqcx} does not require the exact values of $\kappa$ and $\gamma$ for being implemented.

-Also we emphasize that $h$ is not strongly quasiconvex (not even quasiconvex) since its level sets are not convex, hence the PPA's from \cite{BC-2,Lara-9,rock-1976} and refe\-ren\-ces therein can not be applied in this context.
+Also we emphasize that $h$ is not strongly quasiconvex (not even quasiconvex) since its level sets are not convex, hence the PPA's from \cite{BC-2,Lara-9,rock-1976} and refe\-ren\-ces therein cannot be applied in this context.

 On the other hand, $h$ satisfies the assumptions of Theorem \ref{usual:prox}, i.e., the sequence generated by Algorithm \ref{ppa:sqcx} is minimizing and converges linearly to the optimal solution $\overline{x} = (0, 0)$. \end{example}